rauferreira/ML-High-level-Human-Interaction-Recognition-Challenge/README.md

   For a N-moment scheme train N classifiers setting up the data accordingly 10-fold cross validation was employed

+Each classifier votes for a label at each momement.
+The most voted class is chosen as the estimated class.
+More weight is given on the core (middle) moments of the action.

 The results show that diving the action in N=5 steps is enought to accuratly classify a human action.

 Subject to optimization, one can identify: